secure-software-engineering/boomerang/README.md

+A new and more efficient version of Boomweng can be found [here](https://github.com/CROSSINGTUD/WPDS).

 # Boomerang

 Boomerang is a demand-driven context and flow-sensitive pointer analysis for Java.
 It is built on top of [Soot](https://sable.github.io/soot/) and [Heros](https://github.com/Sable/heros).